 The reason why John Lennon hated The Beatles masterpiece ‘Abbey Road’

-If you ask any Beatles fan for their thoughts on their final studio record, Abbey Road, you will scarcely hear a single word criticism regarding.
-However, John Lennon had other ideas about the album and there was one thing in particular that he fiercely hated.
+If you ask any Beatles fan for their thoughts on their final studio record, Abbey Road, you will scarcely hear a single word criticism aim in its direction.
+However, John Lennon had other ideas about the album and it remained one thing in particular that he fiercely hated.

-The LP, not specifically remembered as a ‘Lennon record’ despite ‘Come Together’ being the opening track, as George Harrison took the occasion to up to the plate and unequivocally steal the show with his songs ‘Here Comes The Sun’ and ‘Something’.
-‘Come Together’ was an anomaly on the album and remained the only track that Lennon was immensely proud of on both sides of the record, the rest of the record he considered “junk”.
+The LP, not specifically remembered as a ‘Lennon record’ despite ‘Come Together’ being the opening track, saw George Harrison rise to the occasion and unequivocally steal the show with his songs ‘Here Comes The Sun’ and ‘Something’.
+In truth, ‘Come Together’ was an anomaly on the album and remained the only track that Lennon was immensely proud of on both sides of the record.
+The rest of the record he considered “junk”.

 The second side to Abbey Road has an operatic element to it, a factor which John Lennon did not sign up to when he joined the band all those years prior.
-The bespectacled Beatle felt totally disenfranchised creatively at this point due to the increased commercialisation in The Beatles’ sound.
+The bespectacled Beatle felt creatively disenfranchised with the group at this point as the increased commercialisation of The Beatles’ sound began to take over.

-In an interview with Rolling Stone shortly after the break-up, Lennon didn’t mince his words and let fans clearly know what his appraisal of Abbey Road was: “I liked the A-side,” he said without hesitation.
+In an interview with Rolling Stone shortly after their now infamous break-up, Lennon didn’t mince his words and let fans clearly know what his appraisal of Abbey Road was: “I liked the A-side,” he said without hesitation.
 “I never liked that sort of pop opera on the other side.
 I think it’s junk.
 It was just bits of song thrown together.
 And I can’t remember what some of it is.”
-Lennon would then state that “it had no life, really.”
+Lennon would then state that “it had no life, really”.

-Lennon wanted the tracks to be a bit rougher around the edges with less impetus on medley and production which would end up being the final straw for him.
-Unlike when Ringo quit the band in ’68 or when George had quit earlier in ’69, Lennon was at the point of no return.
+Lennon wanted the tracks to be a bit rougher around the edges with less impetus on medley and production, a viewpoint which would end up being the final straw for the founding member.
+Unlike the moment when Ringo Starr quit the band in ’68, or when George had quit earlier in ’69, Lennon was at the point of no return far earlier.